meese-os/meeseOS-manual/src/tutorial/window/README.md

 ## Media Queries

 You can assign local media queries to a window using attributes.
-By default OS.js provides:
+By default MeeseOS provides:

 * `small:<=640px`
 * `medium:<=1024px`